superstreamlabs/superstream-clients-java/README.md

 Alternatively, you can use a multi-stage build to download the agent from Maven Central:

-### Required Environment Variables

-- `SUPERSTREAM_TOPICS_LIST`: Comma-separated list of topics your application produces to

 ### Optional Environment Variables

 - `SUPERSTREAM_LATENCY_SENSITIVE`: Set to "true" to prevent any modification to linger.ms values